f-book-com/megarep/README.md

 ## Catalogue format

 The catalogue is in a MariaDB/MySQL database.
 The catalogue contains three tables.
-- repertoire: the list of repertories that take part in the collaboration
+- repertoire: the list of repertories that take part in the collaboration, including login data that is necessary for obtaining a read-only access of their databases
 - dbtype: the list of database types handled by the mega-repertory engine
 - connector: the actual catalogue of query templates